 Choose your app from the list below

-field, select the name of the app where you want to debug/test.
+field, select the app you want to debug/test.
 In this case, you need to choose the name of the app you are developing.

 link

 .
-To find the name of your app in this listing and be able to debug, it needs to be already available (published) and properly installed in the account's Master workspace.
+To find the name of your app in this list and be able to debug, it needs to be available (published) and properly installed in the account's master workspace.
 The necessary settings to make your app publicly available are described in the last section of this walkthrough.

-- On the left side of the text editor, type the query or mutation that you want to run for testing purposes.
+- On the left side of the text editor, enter the query or mutation that you want to run for testing purposes.

-- Then click on the play button, and the API query response will appear in the text editor to the right.
+- Then, click the play button, and the API query response will appear in the text editor to the right.

 If you need help, there is a docs